mokyen/okyensourcesoftware/dmi.md

 Of course, this meant that I had ABCs for classes that only ever had one implementation.
 Every caller took a smart pointer, and [composition relationships](https://www.ibm.com/docs/en/rsm/7.5.0?topic=diagrams-composition-association-relationships) were disallowed.

 Was I really closed to modification when I was regularly changing my one or two implementation of an ABC and the ABC itself?
 If this was too much, and not using any ABCs was too little, how could I determine how to draw the boundaries that fulfilled OCP?

+## Motivation for Creating Something New

+I don't have a classical software background.
+I studied mechanical engineering in undergrad and grad school, and I became interested in robotics.
+After a few jobs at robotics companies as a controls or systems engineer who wrote code, I finally decided to commit to being a software engineer.
+I found myself searching for clear, practical guidance for creating quality software.

+What I would consider "quality" has changed drastically over the past decade.
+I've had several overhauls to my style, from C-style C++ code without any polymorphism to 100% OOP to my current focus where I'm emphasizing more multi-paradigm with an emphasis on structured programming (more on that to come).

+What I have found is that clear guidelines on how to design entities is lacking, and this often leads to a situation where developers try to follow some precedent either 100% of the time, not at all, or some arbitrary amount in the middle.
+This is absolutely the case in unit testing, where some code bases use no unit testing, others use mocking frameworks to test every bit of code, and most land some place in the middle but are inconsistent in 'how' and 'why' tests are written.
+The same shows up with OOP.
+Some will use C++ to write something that looks mostly like C, while others make everything a class while others.
+Then there's the template metaprogramming guys...

+The longer I works as developer, the more I find that the best design practices are the ones that emphasize understanding and utilizing numerous paradigms and choosing the best solution for a problem.
+For example, there are places where functional or meta programming solves problems significantly simpler than OOP, but the same application will have places where OOP is ideal.

+So what problem am I really trying to solve with DMI?
+I want to provide concise, actionable principles for deciding how to design your entities and creating unit tests that provide the most value.

 ## Core Guidelines